Gadomskyy/investing-platform/README.md

 TODO:
--rework the show balance/balance history/stocks methods to pull directly from the database
+-implement stockhistory akin to balancehistory
+-add check if login exist in database already